node-prism/arc/README.md

 The provided `aggregate` helpers are: `$add`, `$sub`, `$mult`, `$div`, `$floor`, `$ceil` and `$fn`.

 Aggregation happens before projection.
 This means that you can define as many intermediate properties during the aggregation step as you wish, before ultimately projecting them out of the result documents.
-In the example below, `total` is created and used by subsequent aggregation steps before being projected out of the result.
+In the example below, `total` is created and used in subsequent aggregation steps before ultimately being projected out of the result.

 ```typescript
 // [